-A. The Court Did Not Apply Falline to Dismiss Hyatt's IIED Claim as a Matter of Law, a Right That a Nevada Government Agency Would Have Enjoyed.
+B. The Court Did Not Apply Falline to Dismiss Hyatt's IIED Claim as a Matter of Law, a Right That a Nevada Government Agency Would Have Enjoyed.

-On appeal, FTB contended that Falline had been implicitly over-ruled by Martinez and its progeny.
+On appeal, FTB contended that Falline had been implicitly overruled by Martinez and its progeny.
 See Appellant's Opening Brief ("AOB") at 35:2-4 and 52:12-55:18.
 This Court rejected that contention and re-affirmed Falline.
 2014 Opinion, 335 P.3d at 139.
 To the extent the Court embraced Falline, it had a constitutional obligation to apply the Falline case to FTB in the same manner it did to a Nevada government agency.
 See Hyatt II, 136 S.Ct. at 1282-83.

-In Falline, as to an IIED claim, the Court deemed summary dismissal to be warranted because no such claim could be brought against a government agency:
+In Falline, the Court summarily dismissed the IIED claim because no such claim could be brought against a government agency: